 Aside from the other injuries that have been mentioned, laser hair removal can cause uneven skin tone to arise if carried out incorrectly.
 This can then lead to psychological injuries for the person who has experienced this.
 We can help you to claim for the physical and mental injuries associated with this type of injury.

-When you go for laser hair removal treatment, your beautician or clinician should explain the treatment and they should go over any of the risks that are associated with it.
+When you go for laser hair removal treatment at a beauty salon, your beautician or clinician should explain the treatment and they should go over any of the risks that are associated with it.
 This is a legal requirement under their ‘duty of care’ to you.
 They must also carry out the procedure in the correct manner, ensuring that you are not harmed during the process.
 There are a number of rules and regulations in place governing the beauty and cosmetic sector, and if the salon has breached these regulations, you can make a claim.

 There are a number of precautions that a laser hair removal technician must take in accordance with the law.
 This includes the following: